itplr-kosit/validator/docs/architecture.md

 The validator reports valid/invalid, a configuration reports acceptance/rejection!

-## General default process
+## Core Validation Process

-The general process is like this (the default is defined in `DefaultCheck`):
+The internal validation process within the Core Engine (the default is defined in `DefaultCheck`) follows these steps:

 ```mermaid